theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 {{ end }}
 ```

-Great, now we know how to handle our response and turn into data we can use in templates!
+Great, now we know how to handle our response and turn it into data we can use in templates!

-But while do love our monsters, proclaiming our love is not the point here.
+But while we do love our monsters, proclaiming our love is not the point here.
 We want to create files, markdown files!

 ### Create the markdown files